andrewpillar/req/docs/commands.md

 ### form-data

-    decode form-data <FormData>
+    decode form-data <form-data>

-The `decode form-data` command decoes the given value from the form-data representation.
+The `decode form-data` command decodes the given value from the [form-data](values.md#form-data) representation.
 This return an Object of the decoded value,

     Obj = encode form-data (
         File: open "avatar.jpg",